-Non-substantive changes will be recorded and reported to the senate before each new version of the Faculty Handbook is posted.
+Non-substantive changes will be recorded and reported to the senate before new versions of Faculty Senate Documents are posted.
 Changes will also be posted on the Faculty Senate website to allow comments from senators.
 If negative comments are received the Executive Board will decide whether items become future business.
 When revisions interfere with the original intentions of a policy, the revised text will be sent to the Faculty Senate Governance Council.

-In order for a revision to be deemed non-substantive, the members attending the Governance and Documents Committee meeting must unanimously agree to the non-substantive nature of the revision.
-When unanimity cannot be reached, the change is declared substantive and will be sent to the Governance Council.
+In order for a revision to be deemed non-substantive, the members attending the Faculty Senate Documents Committee meeting must unanimously agree to the non-substantive nature of the revision.
+When unanimity cannot be reached, the change is declared substantive and may be sent to the Faculty Senate Governance Council.

 b.
-Membership - Voting: The voting members will consist of five members including the past president.
+Membership-Voting: The voting members will consist of five members including the past president.
 One voting member will serve as chair.

-Non-voting: The non-voting, ex officio members will include a representative of the office of the provost.
+Non-voting: The non-voting, ex officio members will include a representative of the office of the SVPP.

 - 3. College and Department Document Review Committee - a.
-Charge: Conducts ongoing reviews of college and department governance documents for consistency with the Faculty Handbook, assists the Provost Office in informing the departments and colleges of new legislation to be included in governance documents, and provides assistance to units on questions regarding governance policy issues.
+Charge: Conducts ongoing reviews of college and department governance documents for consistency with the Faculty Handbook, assists the Office of the Provost in informing the departments and colleges of new legislation to be included in governance documents, and provides assistance to units on questions regarding governance policy issues. - b.

-b.
 Membership-Voting: The committee shall consist of a minimum of five members, including the chair.

-Nonvoting: Ex-officio members will include a representative from the Provost Office and the chair of the Governance Council.
+Nonvoting: Ex-officio members will include a representative from the SVPP Office and the chair of the Governance Council.